awsdocs/amazon-ec2-user-guide/doc_source/ebs-using-volumes.md

    [ec2-user ~]$ sudo vim /etc/fstab
    ```

 1. Add the following entry to `/etc/fstab` to mount the device at the specified mount point\.
 The fields are the UUID value returned by blkid \(or lsblk for Ubuntu 18\.04\), the mount point, the file system, and the recommended file system mount options\.
-For more information, see the manual page for fstab \(run man fstab\)\.
+For more information about the required fields, run `man fstab` to open the fstab manual\.

+   In the following example, we mount the device with UUID `aebf131c-6957-451e-8d34-ec978d9581ae` to mount point `/data` and we use the `xfs` file system\.
+We also use the `defaults` and `nofail` flags\.
+We specify `0` to prevent the file system from being dumped, and we specify `2` to indicate that it is a non\-root device\.

    ```
    UUID=aebf131c-6957-451e-8d34-ec978d9581ae  /data  xfs  defaults,nofail  0  2